yAOwzers/tp/docs/UserGuide.md

     Lorem ipsum
 ```

-### Delete Contents: `delete`
+### 3.4.4 Delete Contents: `delete`
 Deletes an existing notebook, section or page.
->:exclamation: The current selection determines the type you can delete.
+> :exclamation: The current selection determines the type you can delete.

 Format: `delete /n[NOTEBOOK] /s[SECTION] /p[NUMBER]`